PierrunoYT/VeriFact-AI/README.md

 # AI Fact Checker

-This project is an AI-powered fact-checking web application that can analyze statements and images using Claude Sonnet 3.5 via OpenRouter.
+This project is an AI-powered fact-checking web application that can analyze statements and images using Claude Sonnet 3.5 via OpenRouter, combined with web search results.

+## Features

+- Fact-check statements using AI, web search, or a combination of both
+- Analyze images in conjunction with statements
+- Support for multiple languages (currently English and German)
+- User preferences for language and fact-checking method
+- Timeline view of past fact-checks (coming soon)

 ## Prerequisites